MrDapperGent/cloudExplorer/README.md

 http://youtu.be/54v3rIUh0h8

+[Upgrading]

+Starting with v5.0, minor releases will no longer be published on Github.
+To upgrade, please use the updater located in the application.
+Everytime Cloud Explorer is ran, it will check for the latest version.
+To apply the update, click "Help -> Check for updates"

 [How to migrate data between S3 accounts]

 Load the destination account and click "Set as migration Account" under Settings.